 Both of these salads set me back $7.39 but as far as a fast food salad goes – I liked it.
 It is far more customizable than any of the McDonald’s or Wendy’s options and I thought it tasted pretty good.

 What do you order for a Subway salad?
-What healthy options have you found?
+What is your favorite Subway Salad dressing??

 Other posts you might like: